deepakjoshi9806/barcode-detector/README.md

 - 		python detect.py --source img/ImageNAME.jpg  --classes 73 39 37 62 67 --hide-labels --hide-conf
 10. The output will be saved to runs/detect/LATEST directory.
 11. The Output from the previously provided images is saved at `img/datect/exp42`
+## Methodology
+- This program uses YoloV5 and Pyzbar at the backend.
+- Each image is tested for presence of vertain objects such as Book, Bottle, Surfboard and Cell Phone with a threshold of 0.01.
+- The reason this hack works is because of the assumption that the background is of uniform colour and the only objects that can be detected. are the target objects.
+And That's why we set the threshold values as 0.01.
+- Ones the objects are detected, a copy of object is passed onto the `decode()` function of pyzbar.
+- If a barcode if found its data is stored in a Hash Map a.k.a Dictonery.
+- The key of the hash map is the data of barcode and the value of hash map is the number of times that object is found in the sample image.
+- If a batch of image is passed as input, then the barcode count is meant for all the objects detected in that batch of image.